-YT’s successful Jeffsy lite-enduro frame range is downscaled to become the Primus, combing 24-inch wheels with 130mm of suspension.
-Geometry can be adjusted to deliver a 65-degree head angle, allowing a young rider between 135 cm and 150 cm to easily weight that Manitou Machete fork and Maxxis Minion DHR II 2.4in tire, generating greater traction into and through corners.
+YT’s successful Jeffsy lite-enduro frame range is downscaled to become the Primus, combining 24-inch wheels with 130mm of suspension.
+Geometry can be adjusted to deliver a 65-degree head angle, allowing a young rider between 135 cm and 150 cm to easily weight the Manitou Machete fork and Maxxis Minion DHR II 2.4in tire, generating greater traction into and through corners.

 The component specification on YT’s Jeffsy Primus has been carefully selected, with very little in need of any upgrading.
 SRAM’s 1x11 NX drivetrain cranks it along and Guide R brakes promise excellent modulation, which is especially important for younger riders who don’t have the finger strength of an adult.

 Riders between 145 cm and 160 cm can upgrade to a 26-inch wheel version of the Primus for an additional $100, which adds 10mm of suspension travel and a dropper seatpost.

 How to buy the best kids' mountain bike

 The dropper seatpost has revolutionized much of mountain biking, allowing riders to get in the best position when descending, without having to unclamp and re-fasten a seat post collar.

 For kids, the dropper has even greater functionality.
 Young riders can feel nervous when heading onto new trails, confronted with unfamiliar features.
 To boost their confidence, having a remote dropper seatpost trigger at hand, makes a huge difference, allowing them to independently manage their posture and position on the bike.